elmol/zk-proof-of-humanity/README.md

 # 🖥️ Web Application

-This is the web app that serves as the frontend user interface for ZK Proof of Humanity](https://github.com/elmol/zk-proof-of-humanity).
+This is the web app that serves as the frontend user interface for ZK Proof of Humanity.

 The main objective of this dapp is to provide a user-friendly experience for both registered and non-registered ZK Proof of Humanity users to easily and securely verify their humanity, while maintaining anonymity.